OvisMaximus/lirc_web/README.md

     npm install -g lirc_web
     lirc_web

-Note that you may need to run the `npm install -g` command with `sudo`.
+Note that you probably have to run the `npm install -g` command with `sudo`.

 ### Viewing